Nitaan/Nitaan/README.md

 - 📱 Android developer (Kotlin) — exploring health tech
 - 🤖 Passionate about AI & Machine Learning, especially for health & education
 - 💐 I find peace in arranging flowers — I’m also a self-taught florist!
-- ✍️ Also writing articles & SEO content for fun!

 ---